 Academic honesty, academic dishonesty and plagiarism are governed by the University Academic Dishonesty and Plagiarism policy & procedures.
 The most serious cases can also be considered as Academic Misconduct and are governed by Chapter 8: Student Discipline of the University of Sydney By-Law.

 Students should be rewarded for their own intellectual input through appropriate assessment.
-Consequently it is unfair for students to submit work that dishonestly represents the work of others as their own.
-Such activity represents a form of fraud.
+It is unfair for students to submit work that dishonestly represents the work of others as their own.

 The University has a responsibility to the community in general, and the engineering profession in particular, that graduating students have adequately displayed competency in the required areas through their own intellectual input.

-The penalties for academic dishonesty include a warning, required resubmission of assessments, awarding of a mark of 0 for an assessment, or a fail in the unit of study.
+The penalties for academic dishonesty include a warning, required re-submission of assessments (for reduced marks), loss of marks, or a fail in the unit of study.

 Official Policy & Resources